tarantool/doc/doc/release/2021-08-releases.rst

     *   Fixed ``BC_USETS`` bytecode semantics for closed upvalues and grey strings.

-    *   Fixed side exit jump target patching considering the range values of the particular instruction (:tarantool-issue:`6098`).
+    *   Fixed side exit jump target patching with regard to the range values of a particular instruction (:tarantool-issue:`6098`).

     *   Fixed the issue on ARM64 where the current Lua coroutine wasn't restored on the exception path